Full-Stack-Council-Note/Council-Note-PartA/README.md

 - Back-end: Express.js, Mongoose and Node.js are used to handle the server-side logic of the application.

-- Database: MongoDB is used to store data of Users, including their login information, the UserProfiles, Problems, Notices, and Comments.
+- Database: MongoDB is used to store data of Users, including their login and profile information, Problems, Notices, and Comments.

 - Testing: Insomnia and Jest